 The reported Ukrainian incursion into Russia continues and is generally considered part of a wider strategy to establish some Ukrainian momentum.
-Although it remains unclear what kind of impact this may have on the war in the future, or indeed future negotiations it may be used by Russia as a pretext for future impact on Black Sea maritime operations - and an increase in Russian forces targeting civilian infrastructure including maritime facilities, cannot be ruled out
+Although it remains unclear what kind of impact this may have on the ongoing war, or it may indeed be used by Ukraine in future negotiations with Russia.
+It remains likely that Russia may use any pretext for future attacks on Black Sea maritime operations, if deemed useful to achieve their military or political objectives.